ls2n-dev/g5k-training/2021-01-24/0-about_all_ssh.md

 You need to :
 - create a strong password
 - cut and paste your new or existing SSH Public Key that you will use to connect to the Grid'5000 frontend portal.

+### Add new keys
+- Do not EDIT manually the `~/.ssh/authorized_keys` in your g5k session
+- Use instead the User Management Portal : https://api.grid5000.fr/stable/users/

 ## References read for you
 - [SSH tutorial related to Grid'5000](https://www.grid5000.fr/w/SSH)